skip to Main Content

 Are There Risks to Making a Co-Ownership Agreement?

 In general, the purpose of a co-ownership agreement is to mitigate risk for the partners, protecting them in the instance that their co-owner does not fulfill their responsibilities causing harm, financial or otherwise.
-It also ensures the rights of each partner over the investment are known and agreed upon in case there is a dispute over the asset in the future.
+The agreement also clarifies each partner’s rights over the investment, preventing future disputes.
 In this way, entering a co-ownership agreement is the best way to avoid risk when making a large purchase, though you should be certain that you will be able to fulfill your responsibilities according to the agreement, or risk being in breach of your co-ownership agreement.

 When creating a co-ownership agreement, it is crucial that you are fully aware of its contents, and completely understand the responsibilities the agreement designates both to you and your co-owner(s).
 Your co-ownership agreement should be tailored to the unique needs of both the asset and its owners.
 If you’re looking to make an investment purchase with one or more other investors, or have already made said purchase without creating a co-ownership agreement, contact an experienced lawyer today to prepare you and your partners to protect your rights over the asset.